 There are many substantial changes to consider when planning a successful transition from IVDD to IVDR in due time.
 For instance, a completely new classification system has been introduced, that follows a risk-based approach, similarly to the Medical Devices one.

 - IVDR entered into force on 26 May 2017

 - IVDR fully applies from 26 May 2022

-- IVDR introduces a new system of risk-based classification which is in line with other international legislation
+- IVDR introduces a new system of risk-based classification (Class A, B, C,D)

-- While 70% of IVDs entering the EU Market under the IVDD were considered "self-declared", under the IVDR 70% of IVDs will now mandate the intervention of a Notified Body accredited under the IVDR in order to obtain the CE Mark and enter the EU market
+- While 70% of IVDs entering the EU Market under the IVDD were considered "self-declared", under the IVDR 70% of IVDs will need to mandate the intervention of a Notified Body accredited under the IVDR in order to obtain the CE Mark and enter the EU market.

 - Entering the EU Market with IVDs (Directive)